-(In millions) September 28, 2018 September 29, 2017
+n millions) September 27, 201 September 28, 2018

-ferred Tax Assets:
+Deferred Tax Assets:

-Inventory adjustments \$ 4.2 \$ 15.0
+Inventory adjustments \$ 5 6 \$ 4.2

-Share-based compensation 0.8 1.9
+Share-based compensation 3 1 0.8

-Product warranty 1.4 2.2
+Product warranty 1 6 1.4

-Deferred compensation 0.9 1.3
+Deferred compensation 1 1 0.9

-Net operating loss carryforwards 3.3 2.4
+Net operating loss carryforwards 24 3 3.3

-Accrued vacation 1.3 2.1
+Accrued vacation 1 0 1.3

-Credit carryforwards 1.8 1.9
+Credit carryforwards 1 9 1.8

-Other 4.7 2.2
+Other 7 5 4.7

-18.4 29.0
+46 1 18.4

-Valuation allowance (4) (4.3)
+Valuation allowance (18 8) (4.0)

-Total deferred tax assets 14.4 24.7
+Total deferred tax assets 27 3 14.4

 Deferred Tax Liabilities:

-Acquired intangibles (15.2) (26.4)
+Acquired intangibles (19 3) (15.2)

-Property, plant and equipment (14.3) (19.9)
+Property, plant and equipment (10 6) (14.3)

-Investments in privately held companies (4.1) (6.9)
+Investments in privately held companies (3 3) (4.1)

-Other (4.0) (1.0)
+Other (2 3) (4.0)

-Total deferred tax liabilities (37.6) (54.2)
+Total deferred tax liabilities (35 5) (37.6)

-Net deferred tax liabilities \$ (23.2) \$ (29.5)
+Net deferred tax liabilities \$ (8 2) \$ (23.2)

 Reported As:

-Deferred tax assets \$ 14.4 \$ 25.3
+Deferred tax assets \$ 27 3 \$ 14.4

-Deferred tax liabilities (37.6) (54.8)
+Deferred tax liabilities (35 5) (37.6)

-Net deferred tax liabilities
+Net deferred tax liabilities \$ (8 2) \$ (23.2)

+· ·

-As a result of the changes to the U.S. taxation of foreign earnings included in U.S. Tax Reform, the Company has re-evaluated its previous indefinite reinvestment assertion with respect to these earnings.
-The outcome of this evaluation resulted in the Company revoking its assertion for current and future earnings for all countries while maintaining the assertion that historic earnings are indefinitely reinvested outside the U.S. Due to the level of earnings available for repatriation, the treaty benefits applicable to jurisdictions in which those earnings are located, and the now favorable U.S. tax treatment of repatriated foreign earnings, no deferred tax liability is necessary and so has not been recorded related to the potential repatriation.
-As a number of states are still making legislative changes in response to U.S. Tax Reform, and under the guidance provided by SAB 118, this estimated amount, as well as the assertion itself, are deemed provisional and subject to change until finalized no later than December 22, 2018.
+As a result of the changes to the U.S. taxation of foreign earnings included in U.S. Tax Reform, the Company reevaluated its previous indefinite reinvestment assertion with respect to these earnings during fiscal year 2018, which resulted in the Company revoking its assertion for current and future earnings for all countries, while maintaining the assertion that historic earnings are indefinitely reinvested outside the U.S. The Company has modified this prior assertion for the year ended September 27, 2019 with respect to the acquisition of Direct Conversion.
+The modification was to assert that all earnings for Direct Conversion, located primarily in Sweden and Finland, are indefinitely reinvested in those countries.
+Due to the level of earnings available for repatriation, the treaty benefits applicable to jurisdictions in which those earnings are located, and the now favorable U.S. tax treatment of repatriated foreign earnings, the amount of deferred tax liability recorded related to the potential repatriation is approximately \$0.1 million.
+This estimated liability is for U.S. State income taxes and foreign withholding taxes that would apply if the foreign earnings were actually repatriated in the form of a dividend.